-Years since her breakthrough hit ‘Fancy’ made her a household name, Iggy Azeala has fallen far from the heights she once occupied.
+Years since her breakthrough hit ‘Fancy’ made her a household name, Iggy Azalea has fallen far from the heights she once occupied.
 However with the release of her latest EP, Survive The Summer, it becomes clear that being out of the spotlight suits her.
-The EP, while not a slam dunk, shows signs that Azeala’s greatest strength is herself.
+The EP, while not a slam dunk, shows signs that Azalea’s greatest strength is herself.

 Overall, Survive the Summer, instead of pushing the boat out to more ambitious waters, nearly drowns in the shallow unoriginality of trying to fit into the current music climate, relying heavily on the pure charisma and delivery of its star to keep it afloat.